 - Sun Exposure: Full sun

-- Soil Type: Well-drained soil or most soil types will do.
+- Soil Type: Well-draining soil or most soil types will do.
 Lavender can survive in poor soils without much organic matter.

-- When it's in Trouble: Drooping flowers, yellow foliage.
+- Signs of a Problem: Drooping flowers, yellow foliage.
 Woody growth without many blooms may mean that the plant has been overwatered, is overfertilized or needs pruning.

-- When it's Thriving: Produces bushy growth with fragrant purple blooms
+- Signs of a Healthy Plant: Produces bushy growth with fragrant blooms

 Many nurseries offer lavender seedlings in the spring along with other popular herbs.
 Look for young plants that are healthy and pest-free.
 Seedlings will take time to grow, but this route is much easier than starting from seed.